Developing Country TDM

 · Use Tourist Transport Management to minimize economic, social and environmental harm from tourist and recreational travel.

 “Do not think of today’s failures, but of the success that may come tomorrow.
 You have set yourselves a difficult task, but you will succeed if you persevere; and you will find joy in overcoming obstacles.
-Remember, no effort that we make to attain something beautiful is ever lost.” – Helen Keller |
+Remember, no effort that we make to attain something beautiful is ever lost.” – Helen Keller

 Curitiba, capital of the Brazilian state Paraná 400 km south east of São Paulo, has over the last 30 years developed a high-quality, cost-effective public transport system.
 Today it stands as a model recognized internationally.
 Insightful, long term planning with several innovative solutions has provided the citizens with an effective system that gives priority to public instead of private transport.
 It has the highest user rates of all Brazilian state capitals, 75% of all weekday commuters.
-All this during an unprecedented city growth.
+All this during a period of unprecedented city growth.

 The city of Bogota, Columbia has a diverse program to improve transportation choices and encourage non-automobile modes.
 They include: